Aquae Cutiliae: The site

-The well-preserved monumental buildings of the so-called Baths of Vespasian lie about 2 km from lake Cutilia and extend for 400 m and on four terraces.
-It was probably originally a sanctuary to the goddess Vacuna similar to many others built in Latium in the late Republican age.
+The well-preserved monumental buildings of the so-called Baths of Vespasian lie about 2 km west of lake Cutilia and extend for 400 m and on four terraces.
+The site was probably originally a sanctuary to the goddess Vacuna similar to many others built in Latium in the late Republican age.
 On the 2nd terrace, a large natatio (swimming pool) was excavated from the solid rock, measuring 60 by 24 m, and was accessed by swimmers by steps on the longer sides of the basin.
 It was extended in several periods and used up to the 4th c.
 AD, and was probably fed by an underground spring.
 There is also a series of niches and rooms around an apse on the north side that formed a monumental nymphaeum.
 The west side lies beneath a later church and mill and dates to the Flavian era, showing rooms that heated the spring water for the baths.
-The baths were used until th 4th-5th century.
+The baths were used until the 4th-5th century.

 On the 3rd terrace 5 pillars are visible, probably belonging to the portico near the corridor.
 It is possible that this part collapsed around the III/IV century AD, perhaps due to an earthquake or to the Lombard conquest, and was never rebuilt.

 A wide section of the ancient road a few hundred metres long has been revealed on the first terrace level of the baths, just outside the enclosure walls.The architectural majesty of the baths, unique for rural Sabina of the late republican and early imperial period, can be explained by their prominent position near the major road.

+Nearby site

-On the other side of Lake Cutilia are the monumental remains of the so-called Baths of Titus, more likely to be a large villa and dating from the 1st c.
+On the east side of Lake Cutilia are the monumental remains of the so-called "Baths of Titus", more likely to be a large villa and dating from the 1st c.
 BC to 1st c.
 AD.
 The massive retaining wall of 60 m length and 11 m high lies in front of several rectangular rooms.